 Properly functioning steam traps open to release condensate and automatically close when steam is present.
-Failed traps waste fuel, reduce efficiency, increase production costs and compromise the overall integrity of the steam and condensate systems.
-Traps should be tested on a regular basis — or the neglect may be quite costly.
+Failed traps waste fuel, reduce efficiency, and increase production costs.

 - Waste Energy